First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Results

 \end{linenomath} By combining Equations~ \ref{eq: Peak fluence}, \ref{eq: Luminosity distance}, and \ref{eq: dNdz} we obtain \begin{linenomath}

 \end{linenomath} Finally, by using Equations~\ref{eq: Number_src}, \ref{eq: comoving distance}, and \ref{eq: Peak fluence 2} we get \begin{linenomath}

 \end{linenomath}

 From Equation~\ref{eq: limit equation} correlated values of the volumetric rate and the bolometric energy are found.
-The result is shown in Figure~\ref{fig: Limits}, where the 3$\sigma$ discovery potentials for the data with a 15\% increase of rate have been used in order to account for the systematic uncertainties arising when assuming a constant background rate in time and azimuth.
-The discovery potential in terms of fluence varies with the declination of the source as seen in Figure~\ref{fig: Sen_dis}, and consequently the volumetric rate is declination dependent as well.
+The result is shown in Figure~\ref{fig: Limits}, where the 90\% upper limits include a rate increase of 15\% in order to account for the systematic uncertainties arising when assuming a constant background rate in time and azimuth.
+Likewise, the systematic uncertainties arising from assumptions for photon scattering, absorption within the bulk ice as well as uncertainties in the DOM efficiency reported in Section~\ref{sec:Uncertainties} have been accounted for in the final result.
+The upper limits use the sensitivities of the analysis derived from background-only scrambled trials, because the largest value of the test statistic based on data, reported in figure \ref{fig: Result}, is an under fluctuation.
+The sensitivity in terms of fluence varies with the declination of the source as seen in Figure~\ref{fig: Sen_dis}, and consequently the volumetric rate is declination dependent as well.